zeeyado/quran-ebook/README.md

 ### Warsh 'an Nafi'

-An Arabic-only test EPUB for Riwayat Warsh 'an Nafi' is available in [`tests/`](tests/).
-This is an early build for visual comparison — not a release.
+An experimental Arabic-only EPUB for Riwayat Warsh 'an Nafi' is included in the release.
+See the [Arabic EPUB table](#arabic-only) for the download link.

 **Data source:** [KFGQPC](https://fonts.qurancomplex.gov.sa/) (King Fahd Glorious Quran Printing Complex) via [thetruetruth/quran-data-kfgqpc](https://github.com/thetruetruth/quran-data-kfgqpc).
 This is the only freely available digital Warsh package with matched text and font.
 The same data is used by most open-source multi-qiraat projects.